ShaharMachluf/ShaharMachluf/README.md

 ## Hi there 👋 I am Shahar Machluf

 ### A little about me:
-I'm a computer science and mathematics student on the cyber track at Ariel University.
+I'm a computer science and mathematics graduate from Ariel University.
 Passionate about programing, thinking of algorithms and working with people.